Wintellect/MSLearn/Building an AI Web App with Flask and Python/Includes/5-deploy-to-azure.md

 	az webapp up -n APP_NAME --resource-group RESOURCE_GROUP_NAME --location LOCATION
 	```

 	The [az webapp up]() command creates an Azure App Service to host your Web site, configures the App Service with the packages specified in **requirements.txt**, and uploads the site to the App Service — all with one simple command.
+Sites that run on Node.js and Python are deployed to Linux App Services, while sites built on ASP.NET and ASP.NET Core run in Windows App Services.

 Wait for the command to complete; it will take a few minutes.
 Then confirm from the output that the Web site was successfully deployed.